Veto vs Alter

 Alter's strength: credential lifecycle

-Alter's best feature is something Veto doesn't attempt.
+Alter's credential-leasing product depth is outside Veto's scope.
 When your agent needs to call the Salesforce API, Alter issues a seconds-lived, scope-narrowed OAuth token for exactly that request.
 The token expires immediately after use.
 No long-lived API keys sitting in env files, no over-scoped service accounts, no token rotation scripts.

-Alter also provides an embeddable OAuth widget and 100+ provider connectors, which significantly reduces the integration work for teams connecting agents to external services.
+Alter also provides an embeddable OAuth widget and broad provider connector catalog, which significantly reduces the integration work for teams connecting agents to external services.

-Veto intercepts the tool call itself -- the function name, the arguments, the context -- and evaluates it against declarative policies before execution.
-It doesn't manage credentials; it governs what happens after authentication succeeds.
+Veto intercepts the tool call itself, the function name, the arguments, the context -- and evaluates it against declarative policies before execution.
+It does not manage credentials; it governs what happens after authentication succeeds.

 The SDK is open source (Apache-2.0), policies are YAML files in your repo, and the policy engine runs locally in your process.
-No vendor dependency for the core authorization logic.
+Core authorization logic stays portable.

 Think of agent security as a stack.
 Each layer addresses a different threat: